Hassanat-Awodipe/hassanat/README.md

 - 👋 Hi, I’m @Hassanat-Awodipe
 - 👀 I’m interested in the application of data analytics for business growth and development.
 - 🌱 I have a Nanodegree in Data Analytics by Udacity and Data Specialisation by Code First Girls.
-I am currently working towards a Google Data Analytics Certification
+I am also a Google certified Data Analyst
 - 💞️ I’m looking to collaborate on anything data!

 <!---